neontribe/my-best-life/content/services/photofusion-summer-youth-course-portfolio-development-worshop.md

 eligibility: >-
   Try to come prepared with an existing project or idea that you’d like to work on.
 Bring in examples of photography that you like or aspire to create.
 If you have your own DSLR it would be a bonus.

   There are 8 full fee places on this course, and two free places for young people who can prove that they are eligible for free school meals.
 format: One to one chats
 location: 3Space International House, 6 Canterbury Crescent, Brixton SW9 7QD
+makeMapLink: true
 time: Timings TBC.
 Summer course.
 contactExplanation: "Book online if you're not a member.
 Phone to book if you're a member. "
 email: education@photofusion.org